sojohnnysaid/my-django-abstract-user/readme.md

 }
 ```

-When I drop this into my projects it's helpful to look at the tests I usually delete them once I start
+When I drop this into my projects it's helpful to look at the tests, however I usually delete them once I start
 adding fields to my app's custom user model.